directus/directus/.changeset/afraid-berries-nail.md

 '@directus/api': patch
 ---

-Improved permission migration to handle a missing foreign key more gracefully
+Improved policies migration to handle a missing foreign key on `directus_permissions.role` more gracefully